top of page

 These may be co-occurring, or they may result from untreated ADHD.

-We provide ADHD testing and evaluation services for adults:
+We provide ADHD testing services for adults and older teens:

 • In-person in Sacramento, California